 Late irrigation is available for those customers who require irrigation water beyond the early October irrigation shut down date set by Council.

 Late irrigation is charged per acre / per day.
-The late irrigation rate for 2019 was $1.70 / acre /day.
+The late irrigation rate for 2020 is $1.70 / acre /day.

 The history of Oliver’s rural water system dates back to the early 1920s, and forms the beginning of Oliver’s very existence.